 The first is the disclosure that is being made off of the Internet, by some State Regulators.
 Every state which participates in the CRD Program has the ability to provide a full and complete CRD Report to the public.
 Most states will provide a redacted copy of the report, showing resolved disciplinary proceedings, and the brokers work history, to its residents who make a request for the report.

 But some states, either because of a lack of funds, or a lack of care, are providing a complete CRD Report, without any redactions whatsoever, to anyone who requests it.
 The difference is significant, since a complete CRD report contains not only your name, your current home address, and detail of pending and resolved complaints against you, all of which are arguably relevant information for a potential investor.
 A complete CRD report also contains your past home addresses, your birth date, reported events that are not discloseable, and your social security number.
 Yes, your social security number.

-It seems that everyone but the NASD and the States are aware of the huge potential for fraud when an unscrupulous person obtains that level of detail regarding another person.
+It seems that everyone except FINRA and the States are aware of the huge potential for fraud when an unscrupulous person obtains that level of detail regarding another person.
 With a date of birth, an employment and address history, and a social security number, not only can one obtain the credit reports of the subject, one can obtain a wealth of private information, and can even apply for credit cards, using the subject’s name.
 Not a comforting thought to know that such information is readily available to the general public, simply for the asking.

 The second twist is the Internet access to the CRD report, and the NASD’s attempt to shield some information from public.
 The Internet site will provide an employment history, and a list of the states in which the broker is registered, but not the details on any “disciplinary history”.
 Not providing the details should be a good thing, but the NASD has made it worse.